wb2osz/direwolf/README.md

 ***Note that this has changed for version 1.6.
 There are now a couple extra steps.***

-A standard operating system install will probably include these already:

-- git
-- gcc or clang compiler
-- make

-You will probably need to install additional packages:
+First you will need to install some software development packages using different commands depending on your flavor of Linux.
+In most cases, the first few  will already be there and the package installer will tell you that installation is not necessary.

-On Debian / Ubuntu / Raspbian:
+On Debian / Ubuntu / Raspbian / Raspberry Pi OS:

+    sudo apt-get install git
+    sudo apt-get install gcc
+    sudo apt-get install g++
+    sudo apt-get install make
     sudo apt-get install cmake
     sudo apt-get install libasound2-dev
     sudo apt-get install libudev-dev

-Or on Red Hat / Fedora / Centos:
+Or on Red Hat / Fedora / CentOS:

+	sudo yum install git
+	sudo yum install gcc
+	sudo yum install gcc-c++
+	sudo yum install make
+    sudo yum install alsa-lib-devel
+    sudo yum install libudev-devel

 CentOS 6 & 7 currently have cmake 2.8 but we need 3.1 or later.
 First you need to enable the EPEL repository.
-Add a symlink if you want to type cmake rather than cmake3.
+Add a symlink if you don't already have the older version and want to type cmake rather than cmake3.

     sudo yum install epel-release
 	sudo rpm -e cmake
 	sudo yum install cmake3
 	sudo ln -s /usr/bin/cmake3 /usr/bin/cmake

-Continue with the other required packages:

-    sudo yum install alsa-lib-devel
-    sudo yum install libudev-devel

 Then on any flavor of Linux: